onecompiler/tutorials/php/operators/operators.md

 ## 5. Conditional Operator

-If the operator is applied on a three operands then it is called ternary.
+If the operator is applied on three operands then it is called conditional operator.
 This is also known as ternary operator as a condition is followed by `?` and true-expression which is followed by a `:` and false expression.
-This is oftenly used as a shortcut to replace if-else statement
+This is oftenly used as a shortcut to replace if-else statement.

 ### Example